 Crops in the southeastern United States are generally produced in fields known to have a high degree of variability in soil type, topography, soil moisture and other major factors that affect crop production.
 Emerging tools and practices to increase crop production, decrease operating costs and reduce environmental impacts for specific conditions will be taught by Clemson Extension to farmers across the state.
-South Carolina is unique in that we have a growing environment that allows for growing a diversity of fruits, vegetables, herbs and nuts.
+South Carolina is unique in that we have an environment that allows for growing a diversity of fruits, vegetables, herbs and nuts.
 As our state grows in population it is imperative that Clemson Extension educates food producers on the best management practices for both farm profitability and environmental sustainability.

 There are many areas in South Carolina that have a large concentration of poverty due to low incomes received by minority farmers.
 In many instances, the farmers lack the skills required to apply agricultural technology in their operations, including both production and marketing.
 Opportunities are extremely limited to many of the operators for off-farm income.
 Improving their farm income is, in many instances, their only hope.

-Therefore, the SC State outreach efforts will address landowners, limited resource socially disadvantaged farmers and ranchers needs with various educational activities and projects.
+Therefore, the SC State outreach efforts will address landowners, limited resource socially disadvantaged farmers, and ranchers' needs with various educational activities and projects.
 One of the underlining objectives will be to equip all farmers with sound management practices, which is a must for the success and sustainability of farming enterprises.
 The clientele are businessmen and women.
-Therefore, their operations should be considered an integral part of their county or cluster rural economic development.
+Therefore, their operations should be considered an integral part of their county and regional rural economic development.

-The Small Farm Program will be implemented within five basic SC State Extension Cluster areas and surrounding counties across the state.
-The Cluster Areas will include Greenwood Cluster (Abbeville, Edgefield, Greenwood, McCormick and Saluda Counties); Hampton Cluster (Allendale, Colleton, Hampton, Beaufort and Jasper Counties); Marlboro Cluster (Chesterfield, Dillon, Marlboro and Marion Counties); Orangeburg Cluster (Bamberg, Calhoun, Dorchester and Orangeburg Counties) and Williamsburg Cluster (Clarendon, Sumter, Georgetown and Williamsburg Counties).
-As a new initiative in a six Cluster area, Charleston Cluster, (Charleston, Dorchester and Berkeley Counties), SC State plans to implement the Small Farm Program.
-Each cluster will explore animal production systems, vegetable production systems, sustainable agriculture production Integrated Pest Management (IPM) practices and risk management education.
+The Small Farm Program will be implemented within six basic SC State Extension Regional areas and serve at least 25 counties across the state.
+The six regions will include the Piedmont Region (Abbeville, Edgefield, Greenwood, McCormick and Saluda Counties); Low Country Region (Allendale, Colleton, Hampton, Beaufort and Jasper Counties); Pee Dee Region (Chesterfield, Dillon, Marlboro and Marion Counties); Midlands Region (Bamberg, Calhoun, Dorchester and Orangeburg Counties), Santee-Wateree Region (Clarendon, Sumter, Georgetown and Williamsburg Counties) and Coastal Region (Charleston, Dorchester and Berkeley Counties).
+SC State plans to implement the Small Farm Program in the Coastal Region as a new initiative.
+Each region will explore animal production systems, vegetable production systems, sustainable agriculture production, Integrated Pest Management (IPM) practices and risk management education and natural resource development.